jtilly/taoR/README.md

 # taoR [![Build Status](https://travis-ci.org/jtilly/taoR.svg?branch=master)](https://travis-ci.org/jtilly/taoR)
 Toolkit for Advanced Optimization ([TAO](http://www.mcs.anl.gov/petsc/petsc-current/docs/tao_manual.pdf)) bindings for R. TAO includes a range of different optimizers.
 Among them is [Pounders](http://www.mcs.anl.gov/papers/P5120-0414.pdf), a local derivative-free optimizer for non-linear least squares problems.
 Pounders can be a useful tool for economists who estimate structural models using indirect inference.
+In situtations, where one would commonly use Nelder-Mead, Pounders may be a better choice if the objective function takes on the form of a non-linear least squares problem.
+In contrast to Nelder-Mead, Pounders exploits the specific shape of the objective function and therefore requires far fewer iterations to arrive at a local optimum than Nelder-Mead.

-TAO is part of [PETSc](http://www.mcs.anl.gov/petsc/).
+TAO is part of [PETSc](http://www.mcs.anl.gov/petsc/), which needs to be built and installed before installing this package.

-This package is a proof of concept.
+This package is still at the "proof of concept" stage.

 #### Install [PETSc](http://www.mcs.anl.gov/petsc/)
 ```{bash}